 Christian readers should insist on authentic storytelling as ultimately preferable to evangelistic storytelling.
 I don’t drink milk from a Christian cow, I don’t buy gas from a Christian oil company, I don’t demand that the waitress who serves me at Applebees come to Jesus before she gives me my food.
 While there is obvious sincerity and good intention behind this approach, it ultimately substitutes creeds for truth, and appearance for authenticity.
 This is a mistake.
 The Gospel has already been told.
 It is complete.
 Nothing can be added to the canon, nor should it.
 So we must look elsewhere.
 What new stories remain for the sake of this same, timeless truth?

-Finally, remember, God didn’t consider it less than “Christian” to portray the raw, unvarnished story of humanity in Scripture.
-Our most sacred book has murder, adultery, lying, deception, sorcery, betrayal and idolatry.
-In fact, the Bible is perhaps the most darkly honest book ever written.
+And remember, God didn’t consider it less than “Christian” to portray the raw, unvarnished story of humanity in Scripture.
+The most sacred, divinely inspired book in history contains murder, adultery, lying, deception, sorcery, betrayal and idolatry.
+In fact, the Bible is the most darkly honest book ever written.
 And precisely for that reason, the splitting brilliance of Christ shines through even clearer and cleaner.
-Every page of Scripture points to Jesus because every page of Scripture is true, not because every page specifically mentions Him.
+Every page of Scripture points to Jesus because every page of Scripture is true, not because every page specifically names Him.
 Ultimately, if a story is to serve Truth, it cannot employ false means.